Spin-Valley Anderson Impurity for Moir\'e Systems: Fermi Liquid, Pairing, and Pseudogap

-\paragraph{Discussion} The single-impurity phase diagram [\cref{fig:intro}(b)] provides useful insights into the correlated phases in moir\'e lattices described by models of the heavy fermion type \cite{song_magic-angle_2022, shi_heavy-fermion_2022, Yu_2023_THF_TSTG, singh_topological_2024, herzog_2025_efficient, liu_ideal_2025}.
-In separate papers~\cite{youn_hundness_2024, youn_hundness_2025}, we show that quantum phase transitions into the AD and LS phases exhibiting pseudogap can indeed appear in the DMFT solution of MATBG \cite{song_magic-angle_2022} at filling fractions $\nu$ around $\pm 2$, if the corresponding anti-Hund's rule is present.
-For a sketchy understanding to such lattice solutions, we construct analytic \textit{an\"satz} for the correlation self-energy $\Sigma_f(\omega)$ that reproduces the single-impurity $A_f(\omega)$ (see End Matter), and insert it into the lattice Green's function.
-Local FL leads to a heavy Fermi liquid on the lattice \cite{Chou_2023_Kondo, zhou_kondo_2024, Rai_2023_DMFT, Hu_2023_Kondo, Hu_2023_Symmetric, Chou_2023_scaling, Datta_2023_heavy, Lau_2023_topological}, with a Fermi volume $\frac{\nu}{4} \!=\! \frac{\nu_c + \nu_f}{4}$, where both $f$ and $c$ electrons contribute.
+\paragraph{Discussion} The single-impurity solutions [\cref{fig:intro}(b)] shed light into the lattice problem of periodic spin-valley Anderson impurities.
+In separate papers~\cite{youn_hundness_2024, youn_hundness_2025}, we show that quantum phase transitions into the AD and LS phases can indeed appear in the DMFT solution of MATBG \cite{song_magic-angle_2022} at filling fractions $\nu \!\approx\! \pm 2$, if the corresponding anti-Hund's rule is present.
+For a sketchy understanding to the lattice spectral function $A(k,\omega)$, we construct analytic \textit{an\"satz} for the correlation self-energy $\Sigma_f(\omega)$ that reproduces the single-impurity $A_f(\omega)$ (See End Matter), and insert it into the lattice Green's function.
+Local Kondo FL leads to a heavy Fermi liquid on the lattice, with a Fermi volume $\frac{\nu}{4}$, where both $f$ and $c$ electrons contribute \cite{Chou_2023_Kondo, zhou_kondo_2024, Rai_2023_DMFT, Hu_2023_Kondo, Hu_2023_Symmetric, Chou_2023_scaling, Datta_2023_heavy, Lau_2023_topological}.
 If $\TK \!\ll\!
 J$, pseudogap shoulders at $\omega\!\sim\!\mcl{O}(J)$ [similar to \cref{fig:Af}(a,b)] due to multiplet excitations can also be found, besides the Kondo resonance peak at $\omega \!=\!
 0$.
 Increasing $J_S$ locks each impurity into a LS, and we find $\Sigma_f \!\sim\! \frac{1}{\omega}$ at $\omega\!\ll\!J$, which gaps out the heavy $f$ quasiparticles.
 Correspondingly, the Fermi volume jumps to $\frac{\nu - 2\sgn(\nu)}{4}$ [\cref{fig:Af}(d)] \cite{zhang_2020_spinliquids}, where $\nu_f \!\approx\! \pm 2$ disappears.
 If $\nu \!=\!
-2$, the LS phase corresponds to a symmetric Mott phase \cite{youn_hundness_2024, youn_hundness_2025, wang_2025_epc, zhao_mixed_2025}.
+2$, the lattice forms a symmetric Mott phase \cite{youn_hundness_2024, youn_hundness_2025, wang_2025_epc, zhao_mixed_2025}.
 Contrarily, on increasing $J_D$ into the AD phase, an unscreened doublet per unit cell remains.
 At finite temperature where no spontaneous symmetry breaking occurs, the in-gap excitations of $A_f$ pervade the Brillouin zone, and also incur a finite lifetime to the $c$ bands [\cref{fig:Af}(c)].